CodeMaster7000/Colour-Converter/README.md

-# Colour-Converter
+# Colour Converter

-A handy Python program to convert between RGB and HEX both ways.
+A handy Python program to convert between RGB and HEX codes both ways.